bool3max/bote/README.md

 * ❌ Write the manpage and include usage examples
 * ❌ Implement remote backup and restore functionality via Google Drive
-* ❌ Implement the option for overriding the editor as well as the PDF reader
+* ❌ Implement the option for overriding the editor as well as the PDF reader (thus removing 2 potentially unnecessary dependencies)
 * ✔️ ~~Implement local backup and restore functionality~~